Silver Spring, Maryland: 21st century

 In 2007, the downtown Silver Spring area gained attention when an amateur photographer was prohibited from taking photographs in what appeared to be a public street.
-The land, leased to the Peterson Cos., a developer, for $1, was technically private property.
+The land, leased to the Peterson Companies, a developer, for $1, was technically private property.
 The citizens argued that the Downtown Silver Spring development, partially built with public money, was still public property.
 After a protest on July 4, 2007, Peterson relented and allowed photography on their property under limited conditions.
 Peterson also claimed that it could revoke these rights at any time.
 The company further stated that other activities permitted in public spaces, such as organizing protests or distributing campaign literature, were still prohibited.
 In response, Montgomery County Attorney Leon Rodriguez said that the street in question, Ellsworth Drive, "constitutes a public forum" and that the First Amendment's protection of free speech applies there.
 In an eight-page letter, Rodriguez wrote, "Although the courts have not definitively resolved the issue of whether the taking, as opposed to the display, of photographs is a protected expressive act, we think it is likely that a court would consider the taking of the photograph to be part of the continuum of action that leads to the display of the photograph and thus also protected by the First Amendment."
 The incident was part of a trend in the United States regarding the blurring of public and private spaces in developments built with both public and private funds.

-In 2008, construction of the long-planned Intercounty Connector (ICC), which crosses the upper reaches of Silver Spring, got under way.
+In 2008, construction began on the long-planned Intercounty Connector (ICC), which crosses the upper reaches of Silver Spring.
 The highway's first section opened on February 21, 2011; the entire route was completed by 2012.
 In July 2010, the Silver Spring Civic Building and Veterans Plaza opened in downtown Silver Spring.

+Between 2015 and 2016, the long-struggling City Place Mall was renovated and reopened as Ellsworth Place The old B&O Passenger Station was restored between 2000 and 2002, as recorded in the documentary film Next Stop: Silver Spring.

-In May 2019, The Peterson Companies, owners of the Downtown Silver Spring development, announced a $10 Million renovation of the area that will include public art and a new outdoor plaza, featuring green space.
+In May 2019, Peterson announced a $10 million renovation of the Downtown Silver Spring development that will include public art and a new outdoor plaza, featuring green space.